ceford/cefjdemos-data-jdm-help-en/articles/common-elements/list-ordering.md

 in the list.
 If you have a Committee with articles on each member you may want the Chairman to be in first position in the front page layout.

-The same principle applies to Category Bolog layouts.
+The same principle applies to Category Blog layouts.
 You may have several Committees, each in a different Category.
 In that case you filter the articles list by Category and make the article on the Chairman first in the list.